mahdi-shafiei/STAT-4830/Lecture0.md

 The details of this outline shift based on class interests.
 By the end of the course, you will have a toolbox of optimization methods, an understanding of their theoretical underpinnings, and practical experience in applying them to real problems.

-## Expectations and Learning Outcomes
+## Expectations and learning outcomes

 What will you learn by the end of this course?